fquezadae/allen-code-JAERE/README.md

 for (it in seq(1, 4, by = 0.5)) {

-# run a model for each catch devation for figure 3
+# run a model for each catch deviation
 cdev <- it

 # about 3 hours each with 8 workers